-Have you been considering making the investment in a security camera for your business, but are still on the fence about it?
-We understand that it’s a big investment, but we hope to show you that it’s more than worth it.
-We’ll also provide you with some tips for how to get the most out of your security cameras, like where to place them for optimal views.
-Installing security cameras at your place of business can make all the difference in the safety of your employees and your merchandise.
+Have you considered an investment in a security camera for your business, but are still on the fence about it?
+We understand that it is a big investment, but we hope to show you that it is worth the cost.
+We will also provide you with some tips for how to get the most out of your security camera system, like where to place them for an optimal angle.
+Installing security cameras at your business can improve the safety of your employees and your merchandise.

 What types of security cameras are out there?

 Wireless vs. Wired Security Camera

 Wireless cameras give you the advantage of being smaller and give you more flexibility during installation, as you don’t need to be close to an outlet and they are quite small.
 They can also be moved and re-positioned anywhere, even to other buildings, with little to no difficulty.
 The downside of a wireless camera is that it is easier to hack and you can run the risk of losing your signal.
 Wired cameras, on the other hand, are more secure and less likely to lose network connection.
 However, they are bulkier, can’t be moved as easily, and are usually more expensive.

 Indoor vs. Outdoor Security Camera

 Ideally, you would install both outdoor and indoor security cameras for the complete protection of your employees and merchandise.
 However, if that is out of your budget, you may choose another alternative.
 If your business is located in an unsafe neighbourhood and you haven’t experienced any problems in your parking lot, you may not need outdoor cameras.
 You might just want to install indoor security cameras to prevent theft, burglary or unauthorized access with potential harm being done to your employees.
 If your business does not store any valuables on-site, you might consider only having one or two cameras inside and one outside.